pbugnion/contactpp/README.rst

 =========

 contactpp is a package for the generation of pseudopotentials for the contact interaction.
-The theory is outlined in [BNC]_.
+The theory is outlined in [BLNC]_.

 ..
-[BNC] P.O.
-Bugnion, R.J.
+[BLNC] P.O.
+Bugnion, P. López Ríos, R.J.
 Needs, and G.J.
 Conduit,
-         High-fidelity contact pseudopotentials and p-wave superconductivity.
+         High-fidelity pseudopotentials for the contact interaction.

 Links
 -----